OmarAlkousa/Spectral-Analysis-Web-App/README.md

 You can choose if you want to normalize the y-axis by the number of samples and/or the maximum amplitude in the frequency domain.
 Also, a dB (Decibel) scale of the spectrum is provided.

+#### Note:
+Make sure to specify the exact sampling rate of the signal, otherwise you might end up with the wrong frequency resolution (or even worse...👻 **Aliasing** 👻).

 The code is divided into 10 pyhton files.
 It could've been combined into 1 file but it's easier to edit and review this way.